danodz/twitter-clone-school/README.md

 We are not allowed to nest links inside links.
 So how is this possible?

-We need to break one of our golden rules: we need to add click-handlers to a non-anchor and non-button.
+We need to break one of our golden rules: we need to add click-handlers to a div.

 Normally, we would never do this, but we don't have much choice in the matter.
 There are some things we need to do to make it work, though:

-- Since we can't use a `<Link>` from React Router, we'll need to navigate the user using the `history` utility.
-Check out the [React Router docs](https://reacttraining.com/react-router/web/api/Hooks/usehistory) for more info.
+- Since we can't use a `<Link>` from React Router, we'll need to navigate the user using the `useNavigate` hook.
+Check out the [React Router docs](https://reactrouter.com/docs/en/v6/hooks/use-navigate) for more info.

 ### Character limit